 What does this process typically entail?

 We are all at different stages in our faith journey, the formation process will be determined by your individual needs.
-We encourage you to contact the Parish Office and speak with the Coordinator to a face to face meeting to determine your specific needs.
+Sessions are geared to assist everyone in becoming an active disciple of Jesus Christ, a richer understanding of the Church, prayer and the sacraments.

 What if I am a Baptized Catholic who has not yet received First Communion, gone to Confession or received Confirmation?